theloft123/theloftatjindabyne/README.md

-## The Loft at Jindabyne
+## The Loft @ Jindabyne

-A password-protected rental property microsite showcasing availability, pricing, photo gallery, and property highlights for The Loft at Jindabyne.
+A password-protected rental property microsite showcasing availability, pricing, photo gallery, and property highlights for The Loft @ Jindabyne.

 ### Features
 - Password gate for guest-only access (stores successful unlocks in `localStorage`)